$11.31

 BUYER PAYS ALL ADDITIONAL CUSTOMS DUTIES/TAXES IF APPLICABLE.

-If you have any questions, please do not hesitate.
+If you have any questions, please do not hesitate to ask.

 But please contact me if you have any problems with your order.